top of page

 The UK Parents Suing TikTok

-We are the first UK parents to sue TikTok in the U.S. state of Delaware over the wrongful deaths of our children, who are believed to have died after being exposed to the so-called “Blackout Challenge” promoted through TikTok’s algorithms.
+We are the first UK parents to sue TikTok in the United States, bringing legal action in the state of Delaware following the deaths of our children.

-Despite repeated requests, TikTok has refused to release our children’s online activity data — information we believe is vital to understanding what truly influenced their actions and whether the platform’s recommendations played a fatal role.
+Despite repeated and lawful requests, TikTok has refused to release our children’s online activity data.
+This data is vital to understanding what content our children were shown, how it was promoted to them, and whether the platform played a role in their deaths.

 👉 You can [read the full complaint here].